dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

 Philadelphia Fed's MBOS and SPF programs, CPI, PPI, the Employment Situation, JOLTS, Productivity and Costs, GDP, Personal Income and Outlays, Advance Monthly Retail Sales, Advance Durable Goods, New Residential Construction, and New Residential Sales.
+FOMC meeting publications and H.6 Money Stock Measures also use separate registry entries: qualifying the meeting archive therefore cannot imply that the distinct statistical release has been verified.
 This prevents broad family-level entries from being incorrectly named as the occurrence-specific source for weekly claims, regional Fed surveys, or statistical release documents.
-The
-Federal Reserve G.17 entry also declares plain text as a real archive format.
+The Federal Reserve G.17 entry also declares plain text as a real archive format.
 The Advance Durable Goods entry binds the Census M3 historical archive and release schedule as separate evidence roles and accepts both HTML and PDF.
 The New Residential Construction entry separately binds the Census/HUD